Horrocks loom: Power looms

-Horrock's loom
+Horrocks' loom

 William Horrocks secured several patents to improve the loom.
 The Horrocks loom, introduced in 1803, featured an improved method of taking up the cloth onto the beam once it was woven.
 It had a metal frame, and was described as neat and compact so hundreds could be at work in a single room.
 As the warp was now dressed away from the loom, the Horrocks loom could be run continuously, being stopped only to piece broken threads and to replenish the weft in the shuttle.
-In the vicinity of Stockport, approximately two thousand looms were in use by 1818, and by 1821 there were 32 factories containing 5732 looms.
+In the vicinity of Stockport, approximately 2,000 looms were in use by 1818, and by 1821 there were 32 factories containing 5,732 looms.
 According to a 1830 report to the British House of Commons, by 1820 there were an estimated 14,150 power looms in both England and Scotland; that number increased to 55,500 by 1829.
 However, these counts were outnumbered 4 to 1 by the number of handlooms.
-Official figures (The Factories Inspectors' count) were first compiled in 1835 and they showed 108,189 power looms used for cotton, 1713 for silk, 2330 for wool and 2846 for worsted, but not all of these would have been Horrocks looms; the 1830 Roberts Loom (based on 1822 patents) had become more popular.
+Official figures (The Factories Inspectors' count) were first compiled in 1835 and they showed 108,189 power looms used for cotton, 1,713 for silk, 2,330 for wool and 2,846 for worsted, but not all of these would have been Horrocks looms; the 1830 Roberts Loom (based on 1822 patents) had become more popular.